BardiTheWeird/spotify-downloader/README.md

  - Insert a directory into the field.
  - Choose a directory using "Browse" button.

+### Preview

+User can preview tracks availiable for download using Play button on top of the track's cover art.

 ### Download

 To download tracks from the generated table User will need to choose the tracks User needs using the selectors.
 By default all tracks are chosen.
 To unchoose or choose all User can click on "All" selector.

 To begin download process User will need to click "Download Selected" button.
 To cancel - "Cancel Download".
+Quantity of the simultaniously downloading tracks is limited to 10.
+After a complition of any track from the bunch, next one will start downloading.

 In download process User will get notifications on Download Status:
 - N/A - Default state, no informaion is acquired before the "Download Button" click.